 On January 4, 2012, three individuals were named as recess appointments to the National Labor Relations Board.
 On June 26, 2014, the United States Supreme Court ruled in NLRB v.
 Noel Canning, 134 S. Ct.
 2550 (2014), that these appointments to the Board were not valid.
-Below is a list of contested cases in which one or more of these appointees participated in the issuance of a decision.

 The Office of the Executive Secretary has identified the following Notable Board Decisions that may be of special interest to the labor-management community.